Ss Peter & Paul, Wantage:

 The central tower is supported on four massive pillars which are typically Early English (13th Century) and the oldest part of the church.
 Looking up from the tower crossing between the Nave and Chancel, one can see the arches supporting the ringing chamber floor and the painted boss which covers the trap door through which the bells were lifted up into the tower.

 Access to the Tower

-Access to the tower is gained through a door in the south west pillar.
+Access to the tower is gained through a door in the Southwest pillar.
 Alongside the door are two plaques.
 The plaque on the left commemorates J. W. Kent, a former churchwarden, in whose memory the bells were rehung in 1938.
-That on the right commemorates F. May, who was for 46 years, a Wantage bell ringer.
-There are 44 steps up to the ringing chamber, 40 on the spiral staircase to the ringing chamber door and 4 steps from the door to the ringing chamber floor.
+That on the right commemorates F. May, who was for 46 years a Wantage bell ringer.
+There are 44 steps up to the ringing chamber: 40 on the spiral staircase to the ringing chamber door and four steps from the door to the ringing chamber floor.
 The spiral staircase goes beyond the ringing chamber door to a dead end.

 The Ringing Chamber

 The ringing chamber is where the bells are rung and the eight ropes, with their coloured sallies, hang through holes in the ceiling, arranged roughly in a circle.
 The rope for the Sanctus bell, which is chimed from the ground floor 29 feet (nine metres) below, passes through the chamber.
 The ringing bells were also originally rung from the ground floor but in 1787 the ringing chamber was moved up to its existing level, to make the bells much easier to ring.